 2.4 Testing and Ranking

-We introduce a new approach to gene-based gene-gene interaction detection.
-It is based on comparing the performance of two test dataset keeping or removing interaction through permutation strategies (in section 2.2) on predictive model (in section 2.1).
-Our interaction estimation technique is based on the following observation.
-Ifandinteract, then test data of the second permutation strategy have significant better predictive performance than test data of the first permutation strategy, because the latter one cannot reflect the true functional dependency betweenand.On the other hand, if the two gene do not interact, then the absence of the interaction in the test data should not hurts its performance.
-Hence in the absence of an interaction betweenand, the predictive performance on the first test data and the second test data should be comparable.
+Our approach for gene-based gene-gene interaction detection is based on comparing the performance of a model trained with XGBoost (c.f. section 2.2) on two test dataset obtained through the different permutation strategies described in section 2.3.
+Our interaction estimation technique is based on the following observation: ifandinteract, then the trained model should have significantly better predictive performance on the test data obtained through the second permutation strategy than the test data obtained through the first permutation strategy, because in the second kind of permutation the relationship between these two genes are preserved while in the first kind of permutation such information is lost.
+On the other hand, if the performance on the two testing data sets are similar, we consider the interaction between the two genes to be absent.

 In this paper, we use AUC (Area Under Curve), the area under the a receiver operating characteristic (ROC) curve, to measure the classifier performance.
 In machine learning, ROC curve is a graphical plot that illustrates the performance of a binary classifier system as its discrimination threshold is varied.
-Consider the ROC plot of the true positive rate vs the false positive rate as the threshold value for classifying an item as 0 or is increased from 0 to 1: if the classifier is very good, the true positive rate will increase quickly and the area under the curve will be close to 1.
+Consider the ROC plot of the true positive rate vs the false positive rate as the threshold value for classifying an item as class 0 is increasing from 0 to 1: if the classifier is very good, the true positive rate will increase quickly and the area under the curve will be close to 1.
 If the classifier is no better than random guessing, the true positive rate will increase linearly with the false positive rate and the area under the curve will be around 0.5.
-Generally, the larger AUC is, the better performance the classifier has.
-Especially, the AUC is independent of the fraction of the test dataset which is class 0 or class 1 that it is useful for evaluating the performance of classifier even on unbalanced data sets.
+Generally, the larger the AUC is, the better performance the classifier has.
+Especially, the AUC is independent of the fraction of the test dataset that belongs to class 0 or class 1, and is useful for evaluating the performance of classifiers even on unbalanced data sets.

-In the third step of testing, for each pair of genes, both of the permuted datasets were tested using the well-trained Xgboost model to get their AUC scores.
-Permutation was repeated 100 times and the average AUC was calculated from all permutations.
-We named the average AUC from the first permutation strategy, AUC1, in which the test dataset only maintain the margin effect of genes in the gene list.
-And named the average AUC from the second permutation strategy, AUC2, in which the test dataset kept both interaction between selected pair of gene and margin effect of all the genes.
-Therefore, the subtraction of AUC2 and AUC1 would be the difference of classifier performance caused by the interaction.
+In the testing step, for each pair of genes, the Xgboost model is tested on two permuted datasets obtained as described in 2.3, and the performances are measured by AUC scores.
+Both types of permutations are repeated 100 times, and the average AUC is calculated.
+We named the average AUC from the first permutation strategy, in which the test dataset only maintain the margin effect of genes in the gene list, as AUC1, and named the average AUC from the second permutation strategy, in which the test dataset kept both interaction between selected pair of gene and margin effect of all the genes, as AUC2.
+Therefore, the difference between AUC2 and AUC1, which we call the AUC difference, would be a measure of the classifier performance caused by the interaction.

-In the last step, after each pair of genes was permuted using the two permutation schemes (in the section 2.2) and tested to get the AUC scores, the AUC differencewas calculated and used as the measurement of the interaction strength for selected gene pair, since removing an important interaction could have a strong effect on classifier performance.
-The larger theis, the stronger interaction signal was indicated for that pair of genes.
-Thes were ranked and the pair of genes with the largesthaving the strongest interaction among all the gene pairs.
+In the last step, after the has been calculated for each pair of genes, we rank the gene pairs by their s, and consider the pair of genes with the largest to be the one with the strongest interaction among all the gene pairs.
 In practice, we can pick top 5 pairs as the candidate interaction pair or selected candidate pairs through the distribution of.

 The ALGORITHM 2 is the framework of gpXGB.